-The Photographic Effluent Guidelines regulate direct dischargers that process more than 150 square meters (1600 square feet) per day.
-Both commercial and goverment facilities are potentially subject to these regulations.
+The Photographic Effluent Guidelines regulate direct dischargers that process more than 150 square meters (1600 square feet) of material per day.
+Both commercial and government facilities are potentially subject to these regulations.

 Guidance and Background Documents

-EPA issued a guidance document in 1981 to support development of NPDES permits for photo processors; and conducted reviews of the existing regulation in 1997 and 2005.You will need Adobe Reader to view some of the files on this page.
+EPA issued a guidance document in 1981 to support development of NPDES permits for photo processors; and conducted reviews of the existing regulation in 1997 and 2005.You may need Adobe Reader to view files on this page.
 See EPA’s About PDF page to learn more.